-I can’t guarantee that you’ll never again miss another must-see event in Seattle, but I hope this listing help you find a new experience or two.
+I can’t guarantee that you’ll never again miss another must-see event in Seattle, but I hope this listing helps you find a new experience or two.

-Painstakingly curated Seattle community events list focused through a geeky lens trained on public conversation, community building, design thinking, world music, and quirky self-expression.
+Painstakingly curated Seattle community events list focused through a geeky lens trained on design, world music, public conversation, community, and quirky self-expression.

 Q. What’s the deal with the #hashtags?

 A. This events listing combines several other event announcement lists I have developed over the years.